SQream/sqream_docs/troubleshooting/information_for_support.rst

 Getting Support and Reporting Bugs
 ==================================

-When contacting `SQream Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_, we recommend reporting the following information:
+When contacting `SQreamDB Support <https://sqream.atlassian.net/servicedesk/customer/portal/2/group/8/create/26>`_, we recommend reporting the following information:

 * What is the problem encountered?
 * What was the expected outcome?